Lucifer-wen/Eternum-IC/README.md

 # Important

-Translation branches (ex. tl/incest_mom) should keep *ALL* lines for adding mod compatibility or updating translations with Ren'Py SDK.
-Only delete unchanged lines in experimental/translations-main branch to prepare for a release.
+The experimental/translations-main branch should keep *ALL* lines for adding mod compatibility or updating translations with Ren'Py SDK.
+Only delete unchanged lines in experimental/translations-release branch to prepare for a release.

 Make sure you *ALWAYS* include the .RPYC files as well as the .RPY files and *NEVER* delete them.